 If you happen to be visiting Disney World during the Epcot International Food & Wine Festival, you can get incredible value out of your snack credits at the festival.
 Most non-alcoholic drinks and food items available at the more than 30 Marketplace Booths are “snack credit eligible”.
 Some of these items are in the $6-$8 range which almost doubles the value of your snack credit.
 We always save up our snack credits for the day we are visiting the festival, then use them on the most expensive items we purchase at the festival.
 Last visit we had eight snack credits that we used to make a meal of eating our way around the festival.

-TIP #3: How to Get Appetizers, Specialty Drinks and Even Alcohol with the Dining Plan
+TIP #3: How to Get Appetizers, Specialty Drinks and Even Alcohol with the Disney Dining Plan

-Even though Table Service credits include only an entree, dessert and non-alcoholic drink, there are instances where you can get much more using the Dining Plan.
+Even though Table Service credits include only an entree, dessert, and non-alcoholic drink, there are instances where you can get much more using the Dining Plan.
+And starting in 2018, you can get a specialty drink OR single-serving alcoholic beverage with every meal on the Dining Plans!
 Keep in mind that these have worked for me in the past (I’ve personally done all except the Dinner Shows) and Disney can change their policies and menus at any time without notice.